microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraFeatureRolloutPolicy.md

 ## Description

-An admin uses this `Remove-EntraFeatureRolloutPolicy` cmdlet to remove the cloud authentication roll-out policy and have all users where policy applied to be free of the policy.
+An admin uses the `Remove-EntraFeatureRolloutPolicy` cmdlet to remove the cloud authentication roll-out policy and have all users where policy applied to be free of the policy.
 Users in groups that were assigned to the policy falls back to the global authentication method (most common case will be federation).
 Specify `Id` parameter to remove the cloud authentication roll-out policy.

 ## Examples